-- A change in mine lease ownership and planned project ownership (Norton/Carbine to Heritage Minerals); - A reduction in mine lease area to excise key areas with tourism potential, and thereby accommodate future tourism proposals of tourism stakeholders; - A change in planned project operator (Carbine Resources to Heritage Minerals); - Mine life reduced from 10+ years to 5+ years although there could be extensions based on future economic evaluation of remaining resources; - Increase in planned production rate from 1Mt/annum to 2Mt/annum; - Gold and copper production without pyrite production; - No pyrite haulage to the Port of Gladstone; - No requirement for Road Use Notification for mineral product haulage; - Changed process plant location to that currently approved in the Environmental Authority; - Process plant location is now 900m from the closest residence (Carbine 1.2 km) but the location has visual and noise mitigating topography; - Construction of a Tailings Storage Facility (TSF) in Sandstone Gully to hold treated tailings.
-Carbine planned to construct their TSF at Sandstone Gully in two stages however, Heritage Minerals plan to build only one TSF wall at the junction of the OCP and Sandstone Gully.
-Water in the OCP will be treated before release to the Dee River; - Augmentation of DNRME's existing water treatment plant with Heritage Minerals water treatment to boost treatment rate to 1,000ML/year for the initial four years;
+- A change in mine lease ownership and planned project ownership (Norton/Carbine to Heritage Minerals); - A reduction in mine lease area to excise key areas with tourism potential, and thereby accommodate future tourism proposals of tourism stakeholders; - A change in planned project operator (Carbine Resources to Heritage Minerals); - Mine life reduced from 10+ years to 5+ years although there could be extensions based on future economic evaluation of remaining resources; - Increase in planned tailings re-processing rate from 1Mt/annum to 2Mt/annum; - Gold and copper production without pyrite production; - No pyrite haulage to the Port of Gladstone; - No requirement for Road Use Notification for mineral product haulage; - Changed process plant location to that currently approved in the Environmental Authority; - Process plant location is now 900m from the closest residence (Carbine 1.2 km) but the location has visual and noise mitigating topography; - In conjunction with DoR, water in the OCP will be treated before release to the Dee River.
+In the future, DoR may operate additional acid rock drainage treatment facilities. - Tailings will be discharged into the new Sandstone Gully TSF once completed;

-- Tailings produced from the first two years of Heritage Minerals operation will be discharged into the deepest part of the OCP while OCP water level is dropped and the TSF dam wall is constructed; - Tailings will be discharged into the new Sandstone Gully TSF once completed; - Some extraction of historic tailings from the OCP; - Increase in project workforce numbers up to 80 personnel; - No immediate plan for tourism access to the mine operating areas of the mining leases but potential to support Rockhampton Regional Council and other tourism stakeholder projects; - Reduced impact on existing mine site heritage listed structures; - Some reconfiguration of planned internal haul routes; - Increase in daily delivery truck movements for reagents and supplies; - DNRME require 20t/day of truck delivered quicklime (1 truck per day) for their water treatment plant.
-Heritage Minerals will require about 100t/d (5 truckloads) of quicklime; - Some change in post mine rehabilitation landforms;
+- Some extraction of historic tailings from the OCP may occur in the future; - Increase in project workforce numbers of 80 to 100 personnel; - No immediate plan for tourism access to the mine operating areas of the mining leases but potential to support Rockhampton Regional Council and other tourism stakeholder projects; - Some reconfiguration of planned internal haul routes; - Increase in daily delivery truck movements for reagents and supplies; - DoR require 20t/day of truck delivered quicklime (1 truck per day) for their water treatment plant.
+Heritage Minerals will require about 100t/d (5 truckloads) of quicklime; - Some change in post mine rehabilitation landforms; - Off-lease Carpark off Gordon Lane access road